Tuesday 7 February 2023

 Tevita Funaki, West Fono Health Trust (The Fono)

-Tevita Funaki is the CEO of West Fono Health Trust (The Fono).
+Tevita is the CEO of West Fono Health Trust (The Fono).
 Prior to joining The Fono, Tevita was the Pacific Health Manager for ProCare Health Ltd and was the National Pasifika Liaison Advisor for Massey University.
 He has also managed an Employment Consultancy and Project Management Services firm and worked in health services.

 Tevita attended the Otago University and graduated with a BCom in 2000 and a Post Graduate Diploma in Project Management from Unitec in 2007.
 Completed MOH/MPIA Leadership programme.
-Also successfully completed the Harvard Business School, Executive programme on Behaviour Economics: Understanding and Shaping Customer and Employee Behaviour 2016/10 and Strategic Perspectives in Nonprofit Management 2017/06.
+Also, successfully completed the Harvard Business School, Executive programme on Behaviour Economics: Understanding and Shaping Customer and Employee Behaviour 2016/10 and Strategic Perspectives in Nonprofit Management 2017/06.

 Currently, Tevita is the Chair of Oceania Career Academy Ltd, Chair of ProCare Network Ltd and Pacific Advisory Board.
 He is also the Chair of the Unitec Fono Faufautua committee.
 Member of NZ Police Commissioner National Pacific Board, Waitemata Police District Commander's Pacific Advisory Board and member of the Waitakere Taskforce on Family Violence.
 He is an active member of the Pasifika community for West Auckland and a strong advocate for Pacific peoples' wellbeing.
 He is part of the Avondale Tongan Catholic community; the Board of Trustees' Chairperson for St Mary's School, Avondale and sits at a number of community boards.